gridscale/terraform-provider-gridscale/README.md

     $ make test

-In order to run the full suite of acceptance tests, run `make testacc`.
+To run the full suite of acceptance tests execute `make testacc`.
 You will need to set `GRIDSCALE_UUID`, `GRIDSCALE_TOKEN`, and `GRIDSCALE_URL` environment variables to point to an existing project when running acceptance tests.

-*Note:* acceptance tests create real resources, and often cost money to run.
+*Note:* acceptance tests create real resources and often cost money to run.

     $ make testacc